scalar-labs/scalar-jepsen/scalardl/README.md

 # Jepsen tests for Scalar DL

-The Scalar DL Jepsen tests make use of the [Cassandra Jepsen tests](https://github.com/scalar-labs/scalar-jepsen/tree/cassandra).
+The Scalar DL Jepsen tests make use of the [Cassandra Jepsen tests](https://github.com/scalar-labs/scalar-jepsen/tree/master/cassandra).

 ## How to run a test
 1. Get Scalar DL
-  - Scalar DL is licensed under commercial license only.
+  - Scalar DL is licensed under commercial license only
+    - A test checks `resources/ledger.tar` as default
+    - You can specify the DL archive by `--ledger-tarball` option
+  - A certificate and a private key for a sample is stored in `resources`
+    - You can specify your certificate or key by `--cert` or `--client-key` option

 2. Start Jepsen with docker or start machines
   - See [here](https://github.com/scalar-labs/scalar-jepsen)